 When it comes to playtime, the Toy Fox Terrier can become deeply focused on whatever he is doing.
 He is also impulsive, running and jumping about whenever the urge strikes him to do so.

-You will get plenty of belly laughs watching him do a variety of things to keep himself entertained.
+You will get plenty of belly laughs watching him do a variety of things to keep himself (and you!) entertained.

 At the end of the day, when he’s ready to crash, you’ll be just as tired as he is from watching him do what he does all day.
-You’ll be asking yourself, “does the battery ever run out?”
+You’ll be asking yourself, “Does the battery ever run out?”

 The Toy Fox Terrier’s eyesight is as good as his hearing, which makes him a standout watchdog who will alert you at anything he may find suspicious.

-Because of the Toy Fox Terrier’s high intelligence level, he is very easy to train, compared to other breeds.
+Because of the Toy Fox Terrier’s high intelligence level, he is very easy to train compared to other breeds.

+The Toy Fox Terrier is an outgoing and friendly dog.
 He’s especially great with cats.
-He loves to curl up with them and play with them – even fatter cats who are bigger than him!
+He loves to curl up with them and play with them – even fatter cats who are bigger than he is!